 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

-Introduces students to the following content areas with regard to suicide: history and theories; epidemiology; etiological factors and mechanisms; clinical phenomenology and comorbid disorders; assessment of suicidal behaviors; special populations; preventive and treatment interventions; ethical issues on the conduct of research on suicidal populations.
+Introduces students to the following content areas with regard to suicide: history and theories; epidemiology; etiological factors and mechanisms; clinical phenomenology and comorbid disorders; assessment of suicidal behaviors; special populations; preventive and treatment interventions.

 - Learning Objectives:

 - Define and discuss suicide and suicidal behaviors from a public health framework

 - Describe the epidemiology, etiology, and interventions for attempted and completed suicide

 - Identify the essential clinical, social and ethical issues in the conduct of suicide research

 - Methods of Assessment: